CWood-sdf/spaceport.nvim/README.md

-                -- Alternatively, if you want the value to be customizable, you can set the --   _name field to the name of a global highlight group along with all the other values --   If spaceport detects that the global highlight group exists, it will use that, otherwise it will use the colorOpts
+                -- Alternatively, if you want the value to be customizable, you can set the --   _name field to the name of a global highlight group along with all the other values --   If spaceport detects that the global highlight group exists, it will use that, otherwise it will create the highlight group with the given values
                 {
                     i .. "",
                     colorOpts = {